The Mother

 The Mother’s Lasting Impact

 The mother passed away on November 17, 1973, in Pondicherry.
-Her life and teachings continue to inspire many, documented extensively in the 13-volume series “Mother’s Agenda” by her follower, Satprem.
+Her life and teachings were documented extensively in the 13-volume series, “Mother’s Agenda”, by one of her followers, Satprem, and continue to inspire many.